Harzah2/bbcode/README.txt

   - You can enable/ disable the following features in the configuration page of the input format in which BBCode is enabled:

+    * Convert web and email addresses to links
     * Javascript encoding of emails
     * Smart paragraph and line breaks
     * Print debugging info